x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/manage-address-lists.md

 - **Custom recipient filter**: All users with mailboxes where the **Title** value contains Director or Manager, and the **State or province** value is WA, OR, or ID (Washington, Oregon, or Idaho).

 ```
-New-AddressList -Name "Northwest Executives" -Container "\North America"-RecipientFilter {(RecipientType -eq 'UserMailbox') -and (Title -like '*Director*' -or Title -like '*Manager*') -and (StateOrProvince -eq 'WA' -or StateOrProvince -eq 'OR' -or StateOrProvince -eq 'ID')}
+New-AddressList -Name "Northwest Executives" -Container "\North America"-RecipientFilter "(RecipientType -eq 'UserMailbox') -and (Title -like '*Director*' -or Title -like '*Manager*') -and (StateOrProvince -eq 'WA' -or StateOrProvince -eq 'OR' -or StateOrProvince -eq 'ID')"
 ```

 For detailed syntax and parameter information, see [New-AddressList](https://technet.microsoft.com/library/2bcee6db-01d4-40ad-9595-33356a4025c5.aspx).